leocaseiro/angular-chosen/README.md

 into AngularJS with ngModel and ngOptions integration.

 To use, include `localytics.directives` as a dependency in your Angular module.
 You can now use the `chosen` directive as an attribute on any select element.
-Angular version 1.3+ is required, but recomended 1.4.9+.
+Angular version 1.3+ is required, but recommended 1.4.9+.

 # [Full Documentation with Examples](http://leocaseiro.github.io/angular-chosen/)
 * Documentation on [Github Page](http://leocaseiro.github.io/angular-chosen/)